Sonny & Cher: 1967–1969: Film career and career woes

 In an attempt to capitalize on the duo's initial success, Bono speedily arranged a film project for the duo to star in, but the 1967 feature, Good Times, was a major bomb, despite the efforts of fledgling director William Friedkin and co-star George Sanders.
 After Good Times flopped in 1968, Columbia Pictures immediately sold rights to their intended follow-up film Speedway to MGM.
 The couple were replaced by Elvis Presley and Nancy Sinatra.
 In 1969, another film, Chastity, starring Cher, written and produced by Sonny, was also a commercial bomb.

 Sonny and Cher's career had stalled by 1968 as album sales quickly dried up.
 Their gentle, easy-listening pop sound and drug-free life had become unpopular in an era increasingly consumed with the psychedelic rock of the evolving landscape of American pop culture during the late 1960s.
+"Hippies thought we were square, squares thought we were hippies," Cher later recalled.

 Bono decided to forge ahead, carving a new career for the duo in Las Vegas resorts, where they sharpened their public persona with Cher as the wise-cracking, glamorous singer, and Bono as the good-natured recipient of her insults.
 In reality, Bono controlled every aspect of their act, from the musical arrangements to the joke-writing.
-While success was slow to come, their luck improved when network TV talent scouts attended a show, noting their potential appeal for a variety series.
+While success was slow to come, their luck improved when psychedelic rock started going out of style by 1970 in the wake of a number of "acid casualties" in the genre, bringing drug-free acts such as theirs back into vogue.
+Network TV talent scouts attended one of the couple's Las Vegas shows and determined the act had potential appeal for a variety series.

-Sonny and Cher also welcomed their first child, Chastity (named after Cher's movie), born on March 4, 1969.
+Sonny and Cher welcomed their first and only child together, Chastity Bono—named after Cher's film—on March 4, 1969.